andrewyun0403/jira-9.12.14-mcp-server/README.md

       "command": "npx",
       "args": [
         "--yes",
-        "jira-9.12.14-mcp-server"
-      ]
+        "@andrewyun/jira-9-12-14-mcp-server"
+      ],
+      "env": {
+        "MCP_JIRA_API_URL": "https://your-domain.atlassian.net",
+        "MCP_JIRA_AUTH_TOKEN": "your-jira-token"
       }
     }
   }
+}
 ```

-**Important**: Make sure you have a `.env` file in your home directory or in the directory where Claude for Desktop is installed when using npx.
+**Important**: If you're using the MCP JSON environment variables, you don't need a `.env` file.
+If you're not using MCP JSON environment variables, make sure you have a `.env` file in your home directory or in the directory where Claude for Desktop is installed when using npx.

-3. Restart Claude for Desktop

 ## Available Tools